 For more information see our children’s health page.

-You can find your local pharmacy by using the NHS pharmacy finder
+You can find your nearest community pharmacy and check which services they offer, by using the NHS pharmacy finder

-Your community pharmacy team offer a wide range of services, they can provide expert clinical advice for minor health concerns, and help with many common illnesses, in some cases providing treatment if required.
+Community pharmacy teams offer a wide range of services, they can provide expert clinical advice for minor health concerns and help with many common illnesses, in some cases providing treatment (including some antibiotics) if required.

-Most local pharmacies have private consultation rooms where your pharmacist can talk to you confidentially.
+Most local pharmacies have a private consultation room where you can talk with the pharmacist confidentially.

-- Help with minor health concerns and illnesses such as sore throats, coughs, colds, tummy troubles, aches and pains, conjunctivitis.
+- Help with minor health concerns and illnesses such as conjunctivitis, hay fever, sore throats, coughs, colds, tummy troubles and general aches and pains

 - Advice about over-the-counter medications and healthy living support